Ankit-saha-iiitbbsr/face-identification-opencv/README.md

 # face-identification-opencv
-Face identification and building image dataset using python-OpenCV
+Face identification and generating image dataset using python-OpenCV